 Toxic shock syndrome (TSS)

-Toxic shock syndrome is a rare, but serious, medical condition caused by a bacterial infection.
-It is caused when the bacterium Staphylococcus aureus gets in to the bloodstream and produces toxins.
-Although toxic shock syndrome has been linked to superabsorbent tampon use in menstruating women, this condition can affect men, children and people of all ages.
+Toxic shock syndrome (TSS) is a rare, but serious medical condition caused by a bacterial infection.
+It is caused when the bacterium Staphylococcus aureus gets into the bloodstream and produces toxins.
+Although toxic shock syndrome has been linked to superabsorbent tampon use in menstruating women, this condition can affect men, children, and people of all ages due to surgical procedures, burns, or influenza pneumonia.